-Undergraduate Dean's Office

-The Undergraduate Dean's Office, located in Guild Hall, oversees the academic and personal well-being of undergraduates at the College.
-Faculty work with the Dean's Office on matters ranging from curriculum and registration to the problems encountered by individual students.
+With the appointment of Karlene Burrell-McRae as Dean of the Undergraduate College, the Student Life Division is being reorganized in order to best serve the changing needs of today's students.
+The Dean of the Undergraduate College works to promote the academic and personal well-being of students.
+Faculty work with the Dean and members of the Dean's staff on matters ranging from curriculum and registration to the problems encountered by individual students.

-The College has seven deans who serve as primary academic advisers for students until they declare their majors as sophomores.
-Even after a student has a major adviser, the dean continues to be a resource for students navigating the challenges and opportunities of college life.
-The deans divide their time between working with advisees and collaborating on various college programs.
+We will provide more information about these offices at the end of the summer.
+In the meantime, please know that each of your students will have a dean assigned to them.
+The assigned deans serve as primary academic advisers for students until they declare their majors as sophomores.
+Even after a student has a major adviser, a student's dean continues to be a resource for them as they navigate the challenges and opportunities of college life.
 Your course roster will include the name of each student's dean.